-Experience local food culture in a charming historic town known for its breweries.
+Experience traditional Buddhist food culture at a historic 600-year-old temple, located in a charming town known for its breweries.
 Get to know the small-town community with a local guide!

-After enjoying the lunch we made together, we’ll go on a walking tour, visiting 1 or 2 sake breweries, both among the 5 oldest operating in Japan, as well as a traditional soy sauce brewery.
-You may see some of the same ingredients we used in the cooking workshop.
+After enjoying the meal made at the workshop, we’ll go on a walking tour, visiting 1 or 2 sake breweries, both among the 5 oldest operating in Japan, as well as a traditional soy sauce brewery.
+You may see some of the same ingredients that were used in the cooking workshop.

 We’ll also visit the area’s other interesting spots, such as a large local Buddhist temple at the heart of local culture, and local shops such as traditional confectioneries and bakeries.
 Your guide will help you discover all of the local charm of this small, yet bustling traditional community.

 About Our Guides